Program director

 PTAS 225.
 Neurology.
 3 Units.

-Introduces neurological conditions, including pathology and management of medical problems of stroke, head injury, Parkinson's disease, spinal cord and nerve injuries, and other conditions.
+Introduces neurological conditions, including pathology and management of medical problems of stroke, brain injury, Parkinson's disease, spinal cord and nerve injuries, and other conditions.

 PTAS 226.
 Orthopaedics I. 3 Units.